hebrides/intern-training/README.md

 You must understand HTML, CSS, & JavaScript.

-README: Web browsers interpret three _frontend_ languages to display and manipulate client application data: HTML, CSS, and JavaScript. _HTML_ describes the client's layout structure and meta-data (used by search engines). _CSS_ styles and animates HTML elements. _JavaScript_ create complex user interactions by manipulating HTML & CSS and accessing special browser APIs.
+README: Web browsers interpret three _frontend_ languages to display and manipulate client application data: HTML, CSS, and JavaScript. _HTML_ describes the client's layout structure and meta-data (used by search engines). _CSS_ styles and animates HTML elements. _JavaScript_ creates complex interactivity by manipulating HTML & CSS and accessing special browser APIs.
 A web developer can do many cool things on the client with HTML, CSS, & JavaScript.
-Imagination is the only limit.
-Technically, the client part of a web app could be written in HTML only, but doing so would impose severe limitations on user experience.
+Let imagination be your only limit.

 1) https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML
 2) https://www.w3schools.com/html/default.asp
 3) https://www.w3schools.com/js/default.asp
 4) https://www.w3schools.com/css/default.asp

+README: Technically, the client part of a web app can be written in HTML, _without CSS, or JavaScript_, however, doing so severely constrains the application's user experience.
+Try this out if you're having trouble grasping fundamentals.

 README: Web developers usually master one web client _framework_, so should you.